 Because vulvar cancer often spreads to lymph nodes in the groin, these may need to be removed.
 This procedure is called an inguinal lymph node dissection.
 Usually only lymph nodes on the same side as the cancer are removed.
 If the cancer is in or near the middle, then both sides may have to be done.

 In the past, the incision (cut in the skin) that was used to remove the cancer in the vulva was made larger to remove the lymph nodes.
 Now, doctors prefer to remove the lymph nodes through a separate incision located about 1 to 2 cm (less than ½ to 1 inch) below and parallel to the groin crease.
 The incision is made fairly deep, down through membranes that cover the major inguinal vein and artery.
 This will expose most of the lymph nodes, which are then removed.
 A major vein, the saphenous vein, may or may not be closed off by the surgeon.
-Some surgeons will try to save it in an effort to reduce leg swelling (lymphedema), which is often a problem after this surgery.
+Some surgeons will try to save it in an effort to reduce leg swelling (lymphedema) after surgery, but some doctors will not try to save the vein since the problem with swelling is mainly caused by the lymph node removal.
 After the surgery, a suction drain is placed into the incision and the wound is closed.
 The drain remains in place until it is not draining much fluid.

 Sentinel lymph node biopsy

 This is a newer procedure that can help some women avoid having a full inguinal node dissection.
 This procedure finds and removes the lymph nodes that drain the area where the cancer is.
 These lymph nodes are known as sentinel lymph nodes because cancer would be expected to spread to them first.
 The lymph nodes that are removed are then looked at under the microscope to see if they contain cancer cells.
 If they do, then the remaining lymph nodes in this area need to be removed.
 If the sentinel nodes do not contain cancer cells, further lymph node surgery is not needed.
-Experts agree that sentinel lymph node biopsy may be as good as a complete lymph node dissection in certain patients with vulvar cancer as long as it is done by surgeons with skill and experience in the procedure.
-However, studies are still ongoing.
+This procedure can be used instead of an inguinal lymph node dissection for cancers that are fairly small (less than 4 cm) as long as there is no obvious lymph node spread.

 To find the sentinel lymph node(s), a small amount of radioactive material and/or blue dye is injected into the tumor site on the day before surgery.
 The groin is scanned to identify the side (left or right) that picks up the radioactive material.
 This is the side that where the lymph nodes will be removed.
 During the surgery to remove the cancer, blue dye will be injected again into the tumor site.
 This allows the surgeon to find the sentinel node by its blue color and then remove it.
 Sometimes 2 or more lymph nodes turn blue and are removed.